 5-2-1-0 Healthy Choices Count

 In October 2017, Gov. Kim Reynolds and Lt.
 Gov. Adam Gregg announced the statewide childhood health initiative, “5-2-1-0 Healthy Choices Count!”.
-5-2-1-0 Healthy Choices Count! is a nationally recognized and evidence based prevention framwork to promote the daily recommendations of 5 servings of fruits and vegetables, 2 hours or less of recreational screen time, 1 hour or more of physical activity and 0 surgary drinks- drink more water.
+5-2-1-0 Healthy Choices Count! is a nationally recognized and evidence based prevention framework to promote the daily recommendations of 5 servings of fruits and vegetables, 2 hours or less of recreational screen time, 1 hour or more of physical activity and 0 sugary drinks- drink more water.
 The goal of 5-2-1-0 Healthy Choices Count! is to work with parents, teachers, child care providers, health care providers and business leaders to increase physical activity and healthy eating through policy and environmental change.

 “Research has shown that children who have healthy eating habits, are physically active and spend less time in front of a screen do better in school,” Governor Kim Reynolds said.
 “Their reading scores improve, they are able to maintain better focus in class and they sleep better.
 Children who do better in school are more likely to pursue post-secondary education and are better equipped to contribute to Iowa’s economic success.”
 Governor Reynolds actively supported the public-private partnership."